craigthackerx/craigthacker-dot-dev/docs/index.md

 I have recently began moving some of my personal projects to [Libre DevOps](https://libredevops.org), which aims to move my ideas to a more universal name and a more collaborative community driven approach at delivering reusable solutions, so please check it out if you want to see some of my portfolio work ontop of my own GitHub.

-Interesting collaborating :rainbow:?
+Interested in collaborating :rainbow:?
 Check out the Libre DevOps website and [get in touch](mailto:craig@craigthacker.dev) with myself for more info!

 ## Memes